ianrenton/ianrenton.com/_big-mouth-phatt-bass/2024-03-10-track-3-flapping-wildly.markdown

 ![Rear shell of Billy Bass with breadboard in front.
 The breadboard has a motor driver and microprocessor board, and a mess of wiring.](/projects/big-mouth-phatt-bass/9.jpg){: .center}

-From this point on I will include Fritzing breadboard layout diagrams as well, to aid understanding of what's going on:
+While using solderless breadboard for prototyping on this project, I will include Fritzing "layout" diagrams as well as schematics, to aid understanding of what's going on:

 [![Breadboard layout diagram](/projects/big-mouth-phatt-bass/fritzing-motors_bb.png){: .center}](/projects/big-mouth-phatt-bass/fritzing-motors_bb.png)